sdimakis/moral-psych-sp2022/content/syllabus.md

 |:-:|
 </div>

-  This is a seminar course, which means that there is a strong focus on conveying your ideas through speaking and writing.
-We will devote the first part of each class to a lecture on the important theories and findings concerning the weekly topic (about 60-70 minutes), take a 10-minute break, and then spend the remaining time discussing the assigned readings for the week.
+  This is a seminar course, which means that <u>there is a strong focus on conveying your ideas through speaking and writing.</u> We will devote the first part of each class to a lecture on the important theories and findings concerning the weekly topic (about 60-70 minutes), take a 10-minute break, and then spend the remaining time discussing the assigned readings for the week.
 Discussion is sometimes instructor-led and sometimes peer-led.
 Most of the time, discussion will include an activity such as a demonstration of the phenomenon or a debate.

 <div class="heatMap">